-#1 – Indeed – Read each description carefully to check if the data entry jobs you find on Indeed are work from home — many are not.
+#1 – Indeed – Read each description carefully to check if the opportunities you find on Indeed are work from home — many are not.
 Indeed is good at weeding out scams, but you still may find a few so be careful.

 #2 – FlexJobs – There is a fee to access the job postings on this site, but it's one of my favorite ones to search since they screen for scams prior to posting (not all job boards can claim this).
 They also have a dedicated category for data entry.
 It's probably your best bet for finding legit work at home data entry jobs online.
 I've paid the fee for months now and continue to find little gems when I search in there.